 Introduction Urbanization has reshaped natural ecosystems globally, often leading to habitat loss, pollution, and fragmentation (McKinney, 2008).
 However, several urban areas, particularly those associated with waste management and peri-urban wetlands, continue to support diverse faunal communities.
 Dhapa, located in the eastern fringe of Kolkata, West Bengal, is one such ecosystem where anthropogenic and natural processes intersect.
 Although predominantly known as a landfill site, Dhapa contains agricultural fields, wetlands, and disturbed habitats that collectively foster an intricate mosaic of biodiversity.

 In recent years, urban ecologists have begun to explore such overlooked spaces to understand how insect biodiversity adapts and thrives under extreme environmental modifications.
-Insects, as vital components of terrestrial ecosystems, serve numerous ecological functions—from pollination and nutrient cycling to acting as prey in food webs (Gullan & Cranston, 2014).
+Insects, as vital components of terrestrial ecosystems, serve numerous ecological functions from pollination and nutrient cycling to acting as prey in food webs (Gullan and Cranston, 2014).
 Urban ecologists have increasingly recognized the importance of studying insect populations in altered habitats to understand patterns of adaptation and resilience (Singh et al., 2021).

 The wetlands surrounding Dhapa include a complex network of sewage-fed fisheries, agricultural plots, and water bodies, which maintain ecological services essential for urban sustainability (Ghosh, 2005).
 The presence of these aquatic systems significantly influences local insect populations, especially aquatic beetles, odonates, and dipterans (Rong, 2023).